DFAdrian/DFAdrian/README.md

 Some of my Proyects:

-● Basic Budget App
+✅ Basic Budget App

- -Technologies used:
+ -𝐓𝐞𝐜𝐡𝐧𝐨𝐥𝐨𝐠𝐢𝐞𝐬 𝐮𝐬𝐞𝐝:

-  HTML: For creating the structure and layout of the app
+ ↪HTML: For creating the structure and layout of the app.

-  CSS: For styling the app and making it visually appealing
+ ↪ CSS: For styling the app and making it visually appealing.

-  JavaScript: For handling user input, updating the UI, and performing calculations DOM (Document Object Model): For manipulating the HTML elements and updating the UI dynamically Web Storage (localStorage): For storing expense data locally in the browser for persistent access
+ ↪JavaScript: For handling user input, updating the UI, and performing calculations.

+ ↪ DOM (Document Object Model): For manipulating the HTML elements and updating the UI dynamically.

- -Description:
-    This web app allows users to track their expenses and manage their budget.
-It provides a simple user interface where users can enter their expenses and amounts,       which are then displayed in a list.
-The total expenses and remaining budget are calculated and updated in real-time.
-The app also utilizes Web Storage to store         expense data locally, allowing users to access their expenses even after refreshing or closing the browser.
+ ↪Web Storage (localStorage): For storing expense data locally in the browser for persistent access.

+ -𝐃𝐞𝐬𝐜𝐫𝐢𝐩𝐭𝐢𝐨𝐧:

+ ↪Track expenses and manage budget

+ ↪Simple user interface for entering expenses and amounts

+ ↪Real-time display of expenses in a list

+ ↪Automatic calculation of total expenses and remaining budget

+ ↪Utilizes Web Storage for local data storage

+  ↪Allows access to expenses even after refreshing or closing the browser